Swale Cycle Recycle

 What have we been up to?

-Two donation days held in partnership with the Sittingbourne Invicta Rotary Club saw over 200 bikes donated by members of the public.
-At one of these we teamed up with the Swale Domestic Abuse Charity SATEDA, who saw nearly 100 kilograms of clothes donated to support victims of domestic abuse, as well as three crates of food for local foodbanks.
+We have held 15 events since the scheme started.
+We always try to ensure these events help support local organisations that do fantastic work for residents of Swale.
+At one event we teamed up with the Swale Domestic Abuse Charity SATEDA, who saw nearly 100 kilograms of clothes donated to support victims of domestic abuse, while also collecting three crates of food for local foodbanks.

 How can you support the project?

-If you have any bikes you no longer use, you can simply drop these off at the Sheerness Household Waste and Recycling Centre.
+If you have any bikes you no longer use, you can simply drop these off at the Sheerness or Faversham Household Waste and Recycling Centre.
 We've partnered with FCC, who hold these bikes for us to collect every month.
-We're working to bring the same to the centres based in Faversham and Sittingbourne next.